 Chinese medicine diagnosis may reveal that pathogens are lodged in the muscles causing the muscle pain and herbal diuretics such as yi yi ren (pearl barley) are prescribed and put in the base formula to help urinate out the toxins and free up the muscles.

-Acupuncture NZ has over 700 members nationally and can be contacted to find out members have done additional training in Chinese herbal medicine and have degrees in the field.
+Chinese Medicine for Polymyalgia Rheumatica could be the way forward for individuals seeking relief.
+Acupuncture NZ has over 700 members nationally and can be contacted to find members who have done additional training in Chinese herbal medicine and have degrees in the field.